-"For some individuals, no placement outside the institution may ever be appropriate.
-'Some individuals, whether mentally retarded or mentally ill, are not prepared at particular times - perhaps in the short run, perhaps in the long run - for the risks and exposure of the less protective environment of community settings;' for these persons, 'institutional settings are needed and must remain available.'"...
-Each disabled person is entitled to treatment in the most integrated setting possible for that person - recognizing on a case-by-case basis, that setting may be an institution" Olmstead, at 605
+"[For some individuals, no placement outside the institution may ever be appropriate.
+'Some individuals, whether mentally retarded or mentally ill, are not prepared at particular times - perhaps in the short run, perhaps in the long run - for the risks and exposure of the less protective environment of community settings;' for these persons, 'institutional settings are needed and must remain available.'".

+.
+Each disabled person is entitled to treatment in the most integrated setting each disabled person is entitled to treatment in the most integrated setting possible for that person - recognizing on a case-by-case basis, that setting may be an institution" Olmstead, at 605.

 Not only are DOJ and ACL ignoring the plain language of governing law and decision, they are ignoring the harmful effects of their policies.
-Journalists have time and again documented the high rates of abuse and mortality for our most disabled citizens who have been forced out of congregate care facilities into unprepared communities1.
-Federal agencies should stop dictating the lives of the severely disabled, and instead, join hands with the community of individuals with I/DD to ensure that all people with I/DD receive quality services and supports wherever they choose to reside and work.
+Journalists have time and again documented the high rates of abuse and mortality for our most disabled citizens who have been forced out of congregate care facilities into unprepared communities.
+Federal agencies should stop dictating the lives of the severely disabled, and instead, join hands with the community of individuals with I/DD to ensure that all people with I/DD receive quality services and supports wherever they choose to reside.

 The ADA and Olmstead are the beacons for providing more opportunities for people with I/DD, but they do not dictate one-size-fits-all solutions.
+They are to provide rights and protection for everyone.
 Individual choice among the widest possible range of quality living and occupational options is what is necessary to realize the goals of the ADA and Olmstead.
 VOR supports the full reading of Olmstead, making individual choice of services paramount and ensuring a full range of living and work options in order to meet the spectrum of needs of this very diverse population.